Skip to main content

 The role of hospital and transplant centers

-LifeGift partners with more than 200 hospitals to ensure that the donation decisions of Texans are honored and potential donor families have the opportunity for a thoughtful discussion about donation.
+LifeGift partners with more than 275 hospitals and 10 transplant centers to ensure that the donation decisions of Texans are honored and potential donor families have the opportunity for a thoughtful discussion about donation.
 Our partnership and collaboration are vital to best serve families and save lives.
 Hospital support of organ and tissue donation is an extension of the care and comfort they provide to their communities each day.